 Growing Adoption of Open Content, Hybrid Programs, and Online Degrees

-- Identify, develop, and maintain relationships with prospective external partners including industry, nonprofit and governmental organizations to facilitate adoption of Michigan Online content, in alignment with their organizations’ learning and development goals
+- Identify relationships with prospective external partners including industry, nonprofit and governmental organizations to facilitate adoption of Michigan Online content, according to their organizations' learning and development goals

-- Support and contribute to business development strategies for Michigan Online content and platform adoption, engagement, and growth by external industry, nonprofit and governmental partners
+- Contribute to business development strategies for Michigan Online content and platform adoption, engagement, and growth by external industry, nonprofit and governmental partners

 - Collaborate with other members of the Partnership Development team to identify areas of U-M expertise that could contribute to the future of workforce skills and provide solutions for the shift in global demand

-- Facilitate collaborative relationships with key external partners to create and offer courses that meet this growing demand for workforce skills development
+- Facilitate collaborative relationships with important external partners to create and offer courses that meet this growing demand for workforce skills development

-- Support the development of an external onboarding process to courses and other learning opportunities on Michigan Online
+- Help develop an external onboarding process to courses and other learning opportunities on Michigan Online

-- Pursue and support innovative initiatives, partnerships and content to increase engagement among U-M students, alumni, faculty and staff who might use Michigan Online as a source for lifelong learning, curriculum supplements, and professional development
+- Pursue and support initiatives, partnerships and content to increase engagement among U- M students, alumni, faculty and staff who might use Michigan Online as a source for lifelong learning, curriculum supplements, and professional development

-- Build and maintain a range of presentation tools to facilitate potential partners’ understanding of our offerings
+- Build a range of presentation tools to facilitate potential partners' understanding of our offerings

-- Co-create storytelling resources (presentation slide decks, email templates, blog posts, case studies, etc.) to generate partner interest and support positive relationships
+- Co-create storytelling resources (presentation slide decks, email templates, blog posts, case studies) to generate partner interest and support relationships

-Expanding the Open Learning Portfolio on Michigan Online
+Expand the Non-credit Learning Portfolio on Michigan Online

-- Work closely with colleagues to research, identify and build on opportunities for new audiences, partnerships, content areas, and learner communities
+- Work with colleagues to build on opportunities for new audiences, partnerships, content areas, and learner communities

-- Based on faculty interest and/or external partner opportunities, conduct and coordinate pipeline conversations with faculty members and potential collaborators from exploratory to mobilization phases, providing information and support to faculty to align their goals, content and target audiences with external interest and market demand
+- Based on faculty interest and external partner opportunities, coordinate pipeline conversations with faculty members and potential collaborators from exploratory to mobilization phases, providing information and support to faculty to align their goals, content and target audiences with external interest and market demand

-- Scope and assist in the development of new open learning initiative proposals with faculty and internal teams for short form content, Massive Open Online Courses (MOOCs), and MOOC series
+- Scope and help develop new open learning initiative proposals with faculty and our teams for short-form content, Massive Open Online Courses (MOOCs), MOOC series, and non-credit certificate offerings

-- Work with external industry, nonprofit and governmental partners to identify, develop and as appropriate, co-create content for open learning initiatives
+- Work with external industry, nonprofit and governmental partners to identify and co-create content for non-credit learning initiatives

-- Collaborate with Open Learning Initiatives (OLI) and wider Academic Innovation teams to implement and utilize processes, protocols, and resources to track and support pre-proposal conversations, as well as track and evaluate metrics for the sourcing process
+- Collaborate with Online Learning and wider Academic Innovation teams to implement and utilize processes, protocols, and resources to track and support pre-proposal conversations, and track and evaluate metrics for the sourcing process

-- Collaborate with the Research & Development team as needed to gather and develop insights from analytics, surveys, and focus group data to inform faculty and external partner conversations and to help develop impactful experiences for multiple audiences
+- Collaborate with team members across the center to gather and develop insights from analytics, surveys, and focus group data to inform faculty and external partner conversations and to help develop impactful experiences for multiple audiences

 - Apply process management skills for the tracking and documentation of pre-proposal and pipeline conversations